dmbarbour/glas/docs/GlasApps.md

 * preview execution for a few cycles without commit

 A complete solution for live coding requires additional support from the development environment.
 Transaction machines only lower a few barriers.

+## Glas Programs as Transaction Machines?

+Glas programs use backtracking conditionals: every 'try' or 'while' or 'until' clause is a transaction.
+A long-running loop of form `loop:(while:A, do:cond:try:B)` can feasibly be optimized and evaluated as a transaction machine.
+With fine-grained dependency analysis, the data stack can be compiled into a collection of transaction variables.

+The main issue with this is that the effects API - especially handling of waits (for sleeps, read timeouts, etc.) - must be suitable for use both within the loop and outside of it.
+This is difficult to achieve.
+At least, I haven't figured it out yet.

+For now, it is easier to express declaratively that a Glas program should run as a repeating transaction.

 ## Abstract Design